 Save the Chimps

 For my birthday, we went to dinner at a local Vero Beach restaurant where Save the Chimps was hosting a fundraiser.
 My mom (Melody) bought some raffle tickets and ended up winning a tour of the Save the Chimps sanctuary.
-In December, Melody, Eddie, Blake (my husband), and I finally had a chance to take our tour.
+In December, my mom and dad, Blake (my husband), and I finally had a chance to take our tour.
 It was very impressive, to say the least.
 I had no idea that this sanctuary was so large and the amount of work that goes on behind the scenes.
 I can see why volunteering is so important!
 With the help of volunteers, all of the money donated to Save the Chimps goes directly to care of the chimpanzees instead of paying for a large staff.

 Save the Chimps is a non-profit organization established in 1997 by Carole Noon.
 Carole wanted to create a sanctuary for chimpanzees rescued from research labs, the entertainment industry, and the pet trade.
 Because of this, “speaking out for them” became Save the Chimps’ ultimate goal.
 When the chimpanzees used in the Air Force’s space exploration (Space Chimps or “Astrochimps”) were given to a biomedical research facility, Carole sued and gained custody of the 21 chimps.
 Although these Space Chimps were the first to call this St. Lucie County sanctuary home, many more would follow.